Vomiting in dogs has a wide range of causes. Thankfully, it can be really easy to deal with – but it can also be life-threatening.

 This is LIFE-THREATENING and needs immediate veterinary intervention.
 Do not wait.

-Just because it’s called bloat, don’t assume that’s what to look for.
+Just because we know it as bloat, don’t assume that’s what to look for.
 Dogs won’t always look bloated, especially at first.

 Bloat is most common in large, deep-chested dogs.
 There are a million, trillion different causes, from stress, to running around too soon before or after eating, to eating huge meals (too much at one time).
 In my experience, they become very restless and can’t get comfortable.
 They pace, get up and down off the couch, stretch, try to lick or itch their belly, won’t stay in one spot, pant, often get frantic, or try to vomit – but can’t.